-- (D) Applications proposing New Construction or Reconstruction will be eligible for ten (10) points if one of the following conditions is met: - (i) the voluntary Eligible Building Cost is less than \$106.29 per square foot; or - (ii) the voluntary Eligible Hard Cost is less than \$129.91 per square foot. - (E) Applications proposing Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met: - (i) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$179\$118.10 per square foot; or - (ii) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$232\$153.53 per square foot, located in an Urban Area, and that qualify for 5 or more points under subsection (c)(4)(A) and (B) -of this section, related to Opportunity Index; or - (iii) Eleven (11) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$232\\$153.53 per square foot. - (3) Pre-application Participation. (§2306.6704) An Application may qualify to receive up to six (6) points provided a pre-application was submitted by the Pre-Application Final Delivery Date.
-Applications that meet all of the requirements described in subparagraphs (A) (H) of this paragraph will qualify for six (6) points: - (A) The total number of Units does not increase by more than 10% from pre-application to Application; - (B) The designation of the proposed Development as Rural or Urban remains the same; - (C) The proposed Development serves the same Target Population; - (D) The pre-application and Application are participating in the same set-asides (At-Risk, USDA, Non-Profit, or Rural); - (E) The Application final score (inclusive of only scoring items reflected on the self-score form) does not vary by more than four (4) points from what was reflected in the preapplication self-score; - (F) The Development Site at Application is at least in part the Development Site at pre-application, and the census tract number listed at pre-application is the same at Application.
-The site at full Application may not require notification to any person or entity not required to have been notified at pre-application; and
+- (A) Applications proposing New Construction or Reconstruction or Adaptive Reuse will be eligible for twelve (12) points if one of the following conditions is met: - (i) the voluntary Eligible Building Cost per square foot is less than or equal to \$134 per square foot; or - (ii) the voluntary Eligible Hard Cost per square foot is less than or equal to \$179 per square foot. - (B) Applications proposing New Construction or Reconstruction will be eligible for eleven (11) points if one of the following conditions is met: - (i) the voluntary Eligible Building Cost per square foot is less than or equal to \$143 per square foot; or - (ii) the voluntary Eligible Hard Cost per square foot is less than or equal to \$188 per square foot. - (C) Applications proposing Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met: - (i) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$179 per square foot; or - (ii) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$232 per square foot, located in an Urban Area, and that qualify for 5 or more points under subsection (c)(4)(A) and (B) of this section, related to Opportunity Index; or - (iii) Eleven (11) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than or equal to \$232 per square foot. - (3) Pre-application Participation. (§2306.6704) An Application may qualify to receive up to six (6) points provided a pre-application was submitted by the Pre-Application

+Final Delivery Date.
+Applications that meet all of the requirements described in subparagraphs (A) - (H) of this paragraph will qualify for six (6) points: